Astha0710/JavaFnCosmosOutputBindings/README.md

 Pre-requisites:

 In order to use these examples, you will need:

-	1. An active Azure Account (get a free trial account here).
+1. An active Azure Account.
 2. Java SDK 1.8+ installed.
 3. Maven.
-	4. Some knowledge of Java and Git.
 5. Azure CLI installed.
 6. Visual Studio Code to modify the source code to suit your own needs.
 VS Code is optional; you can use any supported IDE.
 If using Visual Studio Code, please ensure to install the Azure Functions extension.
 7. An HTTP client, such as Postman for testing the GET and POST calls in HTTP-triggered functions.

 Parameters to be modified/added in order to connect to ComosDB: